 Hanging initials over your respective beds is not only cute, but will help to remind you who’s supposed to sleep where after those extra-long days (and nights).

-Disclaimer: this is the nursery nook in Jennifer Aniston’s 9 million dollar apartment that exists in addition an actual nursery, but it’s beautiful so it made the list.
+Disclaimer: this is the nursery nook in a 9 million dollar apartment that Jennifer Aniston checked out, but it’s beautiful so it made the list.
 Stars – They’re Just Like Us!

 #25 Tucked Away